AccelerationConsortium/automated_viscosity_measurements/README.md

-# Download any version on python64 bit and 32 bit and install (pip) in both
+# Download any version of python64 bit and 32 bit and install (pip) the folliwing in both

 pyserial
 pyyaml
 numpy